Jampire/oauth2-appid/readme.md

 Usage is the same as The League's OAuth client, using `\Jampire\OAuth2\Client\Provider\AppIdProvider` as the provider.

-Use `base_auth_uri` to specify the IBM App Id base server URL.
-You can lookup the correct value from the Application settings of your IBM App Id service under `oAuthServerUrl` without `tenantId` section, eg. `https://us-south.appid.cloud.ibm.com/oauth/v4`.
+Use `base_auth_uri` to specify the IBM App ID base server URL.
+You can lookup the correct value from the Application settings of your IBM App ID service under `oAuthServerUrl` without `tenantId` section, eg. `https://us-south.appid.cloud.ibm.com/oauth/v4`.

-Use `tenant_id` to specify the IBM App Id tenant ID.
-You can lookup the correct value from the Application settings of your IBM App Id service under `tenantId`, eg. `abc-zyz-123`.
+Use `tenant_id` to specify the IBM App ID tenant ID.
+You can lookup the correct value from the Application settings of your IBM App ID service under `tenantId`, eg. `abc-zyz-123`.

-All other values you can find in Application settings of your IBM App Id service under.
+All other values you can find in Application settings of your IBM App ID service under.

 ### Authorization Code Flow